craftweg/website/priv/posts/2023-01-04-benchmarking-node-module-loading.md

 If you want to use it,
-all you need to do is to install the dependency, either globally or as a dependency of your project, and execute it as a replacement of the `node` executable.
+all you need to do is to install the dependency, either globally or as a dependency of your project, and execute it as a replacement for the `node`` executable.
 You'll have to pass the output path with the environment variable `BENCHMARK_OUTPUT_PATH`.

 ```language-bash